 The CE Re-evaluation must consider the appropriateness of the original CE determination.
 If the CE was determined as a (c)(26), (c)(27) or (c)(28) CE and through re-evaluation it is determined that constraint criteria under 23 CFR 771.117(e) are now exceeded then the re-evaluated CE must reflect the change from a c-list CE to a (d)(13).
-If new ROW is added to a project or amount of federal funds has changed then the CE designation could change accordingly with a (c)(22) or (c)(23) CE respectfully.
+If new ROW is added to a project or the amount of federal funds has changed then the CE designation could change accordingly with a (c)(22) or (c)(23) CE respectfully.
+A CE validation, note below, also documents that the CE type is still appropriate.

-Note: A valid CE (NEPA approval) must be on file when an ADOT authorization request is sent to FHWA for construction funding.
+CE Validation: A valid CE (NEPA approval) must be on file when an ADOT authorization request is sent to FHWA for construction funding.
 An acknowledgement that NEPA is approved is included in the request for authorization from ADOT to FHWA.
 The C&S Specialist/ADOT Project Manager will include the Environmental Planner in the federal funding authorization request letter (DocuSign) to FHWA for his or her signature.
 MPD includes the CE validation text in Recreational Trail Program (RTP) project requests for federal authorization.